 We recently conducted a survey on LinkedIn, asking the Google Ads managers if they agreed with Google when it says “Avoid negative keywords when using Smart Bidding.”
-The result was pretty clear: 94% voted that they will still add negative keywords even when Google tells that their smart bidding algorithm is doing the job.
+The result was pretty clear: 94% voted that they’ll still add negative keywords even when Google tells that their smart bidding algorithm is doing the job.

 We totally agree with those who don’t want to pay for training a bidding algorithm with our brands’ precious budgets when we can block the irrelevant search patterns right away.